baselmans/multivariate_GWAMA/README.md

 A couple of data examples can be found in the Downloads directory.
 The number of SNPs for these test datasets is 100,000

-# Using the Nweighted software function
+# Using the Nweighted function

 To run the Nweighted function some steps are requiered.